InstantWebP2P/nodejs-httpp/deps/npm/doc/misc/npm-scripts.md

   Run BEFORE the package is uninstalled.
 * postuninstall:
   Run AFTER the package is uninstalled.
-* preversion:
+* preversion, version:
-  Run BEFORE bumping the package version.
+  Run BEFORE bump the package version.
-* version:
-  Run AFTER bumping the package version, but BEFORE commit.
 * postversion:
-  Run AFTER bumping the package version, and AFTER commit.
+  Run AFTER bump the package version.
 * pretest, test, posttest:
   Run by the `npm test` command.
 * prestop, stop, poststop: